CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

    the list.

-.. index:: list!index, list!membership
+.. index:: list;index, list;membership

-.. index:: membership!list, in operator
+.. index:: membership;list, in operator

-.. index:: operator!in
+.. index:: operator;in

 The ``in`` operator also works on lists.